-This paper is a sequel to the 2003-2008 study that re-examined the engine of economic growth in Southeast Texas (Montano, et al., 2014).
+This paper is a sequel to the 2003-2008 study that re-examined the drivers of economic growth in the Golden Triangle of Southeast Texas (Montano, et al., 2014).
 It similarly focuses on the Southeast Texas region commonly known as "The Golden Triangle" or technically, the Beaumont-Port Arthur Metropolitan Statistical Area (MSA).
-The five-year time frame of this study (2009-2014) picks up where the previous one left off (2003-2008).
+The five-year time frame of this study (2009-2014) picks up the next five-year time frame from 2009-2014.
+Study Goals